4-H Clubs and Project Groups

 The Trempealeau County 4-H Dog Project is led by volunteers and includes obedience, showmanship, and agility.
 If you want to participate in the Fair, you must attend a certain number of these training classes before the fair.
 To attend the classes, you need to have all the correct paperwork and veterinary records completed and turned in.

 The Dog Project in Trempealeau County usually starts around March.
-It begins with an informational class to learn more about the project, and the schedule for the year, and to turn in the proper paperwork to ensure animal safety.
+It begins with an informational class to learn more about the project, the schedule for the year, and to turn in the proper paperwork to ensure animal safety.

 4-H Dog Project Class Schedule:

-The 2024 obedience class schedule will come out in the spring.
+The obedience class schedule will come out in the spring.
 Watch the newsletter for current information.

 Equipment Needed for Obedience Class:

-For the class, you need a 6-ft. leather or cotton web lead and a correctly sized nylon or chain training collar.
+For the class, you need a 6-foot leather or cotton web lead and a correctly sized nylon or chain training collar.
 You can buy the cotton web leads at class for $5.00 each; training collars are also available in all sizes for $5.00.
 Anyone participating in agility needs a buckle collar without any tags attached to the collar.

 Please bring a copy of your current vaccination records to the first class – we need to keep a copy for our records.
 All dogs must have distemper, rabies, and parvovirus shots.